 Latex Mattress Range

 Dawn Latex feature only the highest quality 100% natural latex.
-All of our mattresses come complete with 7 zones as well as our unique multi density latex core adjustment feature.
-Our latex mattresses all feature the highest possible point score for natural latex and go through independent testing by the ECO and LGA institutes of Germany.
-All of our natural Latex products come with fully removable covers that are all able to be easily machine washed at home.
-Dawn Latex Beds covers are all made from a heavy duty 100% cotton fabric, with 100% natural Tencel quilting to keep you comfortable and cool.
-For your peace of mind, all of our Latex Mattresses in Adelaide come with a full 10-year warranty.
+We have the largest range of latex mattresses in Australia complete with 7 zones and our unique multi density latex core adjustment feature.
+Our latex mattresses all feature the highest possible point score for natural latex and go through independent rigorous testing by the ECO and LGA institutes of Germany.
+All of our natural Latex mattresses come with fully removable cleanable covers including some designs that can be easily washed at home.
+Dawn Latex Beds covers are made from a heavy duty 100% cotton fabric, with 100% natural Tencel quilting to keep you comfortable and cool.
+We also supply organic cotton covers which have the GOTS ( Global Organic Textile Standard ) certificate .
+For your peace of mind, all of our Latex Mattresses in Adelaide come with a full 20-year warranty.
 Do you want to know what Mattress is perfect for you?
 You can complete our free online consultation or give us a call at any time for friendly advice and service.

 For the Best Durability and Resilience

 The LGA is an independent institute that undertakes testing of the resilience and durability of latex mattresses.
 All reputable manufacturers and retailers should happily provide you the results of these tests.
 If not, you should question the quality of the latex.
-The LGA’s rigorous testing features a 60,000 cycle test, simulating 10 years of normal use.
+The LGA’s rigorous testing features a 60,000 roller stroke test, simulating 10 years of normal use.
 A score out of 100 indicates the results of this test.
-Dawn Latex Mattresses score 96 on this test, which is the highest point score for any natural latex.
-When our recommendations and instructions are followed, our mattresses are guaranteed to not compress, lose their resilience or sag for 10 years.
+Dawn Latex Mattresses score 100 on this test, for a 85 kg/m3 sample which is the highest point score possible for any natural latex.
+Its important to know the density of the sample, the higher the density the more durable, but there is no value in having a high point score result on a density that is so hard that you cant sleep on it!
+Some other manufacturers do just that, so make sure you qualify the density of the sample tested.
+A good density range for sleeping and therefore testing is about 75-85 kg/m3.
+When our recommendations and instructions are followed, our mattresses are guaranteed to not compress, lose their resilience or sag for 20 years.